KRLoyd/holbertonschool-zero_day/0x02-vi/README.md

 ## Purpose
 To be able to explain the following:

 * What is vi?
 * Who is Bill Joy?
 * Basic vi commands:
 	* How to start and exit vi
-		* What are the command and insert modes, and how to switch from one to the other
+	* What are the command and insert modes, and how to switch from one to the othe
 	* Edit text
 	* Cutting and pasting lines
 	* Searching forward and backward
 	* Undo
 	* Quitting

 ## Tasks
 0. Inserting